How we can reach transcendence

 You can see the soul when you look into the eyes.

-And in the woman’s eyes I saw loneliness and helplessness and the desire to be recognized as a soul and as a human being.
+And in the woman’s eyes I saw loneliness and helplessness and the desire of recognition for her soul and as a human being.
 There was something embarrassing about the image of the men.
 They were, as they say, cock-controlled.
 It would have been so beautiful if this woman had been recognized as a soul and a human being.
-But she was not recognized, and so she remained lonely and unfelt.
+But they did not recogniz, and so she remained lonely and unfelt.

 Is it right to go into that energy?
 Is it right to go into the marketplace and no longer distinguish between up and down, as Osho thinks?
 Might we not be missing something essential?
 What is the meaning of life?
 And what gives the greatest joy?

 The perception of this woman’s soul opened up to me a sense of transcendence that touched my very soul.
 In this case it was a sad situation, because the woman has just not been seen as a soul.
 But I could see her, and I realized what it is all about.
 We are spiritual beings beyond space and time.
 Our physical body is a temporary vessel or vehicle – the Bhagavad-gita calls it a yantra – that serves us well.
 But our body is only our dress and not what we really are.
 Also in the Bhagavad-gita we read: We all go through birth, old age and death.
 Everyone who is born is certain of death, and everyone who has died is certain of birth.
 But there is beyond that the level of the soul – the atman – where we are immortal.
 This soul is eternal, all-blissful and full of knowledge.